 Delay nodes enable you to specify a time for the system to wait between sending two messages.

 Here’s an example of how you can re-engage a disengaged audience.

 Workflows can help you establish yourself as an expert in your field by automatically sending a series of thought-leadership emails.

 Conditions (criteria that need to be met before the subscriber can move to the next step) can be set according to existing subscriber information, like demographics (e.g.: gender or location) and preferences (e.g.: marketing vs tech integrations).

 The email topics will obviously vary depending on your area of expertise, but here’s an example of how you could set it up:

 Example 5: Educational Series

-The number of brands that started using an online course platform has steeply increased.
+The number of brands that started using an online course platform has steeply increased over the last decade.
 If you run events or educational courses, you can set up a workflow to tell subscribers about upcoming events and guide them gradually through online programmes.

 Here’s an example of how you could set a series like this up using email and SMS (assuming you have mobile numbers in your database):

 You can use workflows to run RSVP campaigns for events and new product launches.
 Workflows like these are triggered to existing subscribers by a specific date.
 This way, you can send notifications and follow-up emails about an event, or run a campaign leading up to a competition.